zendegani/Deep-Learning/Keras_for_Deep_Learning_and_Neural_Networks/README.md

 # Regression with Keras
 In this lab, you will learn how to use the Keras library to build a regression model.

+# Classification with Keras
+In this lab, you will learn how to use the Keras library to build a classification model.